Nikon D5600 vs Sony A99 II

 It is notable that the A99 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The D5600 lacks such a headphone port.

-Both the D5600 and the A99 II are recent models that feature in their makers' current product line-up.
+Both the D5600 and the A99 II are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the A99 II does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D5600 better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.